Genocs/genocs-library/README.md

 ## Infrastructure

+In this section you can find the infrastructure components to setup the environment.
-This section will show how to setup the infrastructure components.
+You will use ***Docker compose*** to setup the infrastructure components.

-***Docker compose***

-Use the command below to use docker compose.

 ``` bash